CueEpicMusic/scheduler/README.md

 ## Description

-The interview scheduler is a single page application that allows students to book interviews with mentors.
+The interview scheduler is a single page application that allows students to book appointments with mentors.

 ## Features